18 June 1858

 Death of the Rani of Jhansi

 The Rani of Jhansi, Rani Laxmibai, died on 18th June 1858 while fighting the British at Gwalior.
 She was a pivotal figure of the 1857 Indian Revolt.
 After her martyrdom, she continued to be an inspiring figure in the Indian freedom movement.
 Today, she is a symbol of national pride and woman power.
+In this edition of ‘This Day in History’, you can read all about her heroic life and sacrifice for the motherland, as part of the IAS exam history and India’s freedom struggle segments.

 - Rani Laxmibai was born Manikarnika Tambe in a Marathi family in Varanasi on November 19th, 1828.
 Her parents were Bhagirathi Bai and Moropant Tambe.
 Morapant was working in Bithoor in the Peshwa’s court.